JohnChen034/test-project-instruction/index.md

 ---
 layout: page
-title: Recipes and Ratings 🍽️
+title: Animal Shelter 🐕🐈🦔🦜
 description: Description of the recipes and ratings dataset in Project 3.
 parent: 'Project 3'
 nav_exclude: true
 ---

-# Recipes and Ratings 🍽️
+# Animal Shelter 🐕🐈🦔🦜

 {:.no_toc}